emekaokoli/hacknews-backend/README.md

 # Dependency
-The server needs environment for db connection string and port number.
+The server needs environment variable for db connection string and port number.

 ## about the developer
 Emeka Okoli